 American Animal Hospital Association (AAHA) since 1998 to offer the

 Veterinary technicians or technologists perform medical tests under the supervision of a licensed veterinarian to help treat animals’ illnesses and injuries, including:

-fastest-growing occupations requiring at least an associate degree as well as 12th in its top 36
+fastest-growing occupations requiring at least an associate degree by CareerOneStop, sponsored by the U.S. Department of Labor.
+Vet techs are also listed as 12th in its top 36

 See more about Vet Tech careers.